aws-samples/mlops-pipeline-prestodb/blog_post.md

 PrestoDB and is read into Pandas through the [PrestoDB Python client](https://pypi.org/project/presto-python-client/).

-The end goal was to convert all the existing steps into a three-part solution by utilizing SageMaker Pipelines to enable more frequent model re-training and optimized batch transform:

-1. Implement a training pipeline
-2. Implement a batch transform pipeline (by connecting a SageMaker Processing Job with data queried from PrestoDB).
-3. Finally, we also demonstrate deploying the trained model on a SageMaker Endpoint for real-time inference.
+The end goal was to convert all the existing steps into an implementation of a training pipeline, a batch transform pipeline (by connecting a SageMaker Processing Job with data queried from PrestoDB), and deploying the trained model on a SageMaker Endpoint for real-time inference.

 Twilio was able to use this open-source solution to migrate their burner model and machine learning operations to Amazon SageMaker.
 In this blog,